 The Naming of Things

-THE MYSTICAL ROOTS OF THE DESIGNING AND VOICING OF NAMES.
+THE MYSTICAL ROOTS OF THE GATHERING OF NAMES.

-An ancient principle of voice percolates the subjective empowerment of words — as vessels for improvised ideas — and the named premise of ideals.
-To name something, makes it visible.
+An ancient principle of voice struggles in the subjective empowerment of words — as vessels for improvised ideas — and the named premise of ideals.

 Names — the development of naming solutions as part of a brand program are among the most difficult.
 It’s because of one thing — names, as part of something being “read” or spoken are levels of some of the most subjective, the savoring, the study, the read and voiced rendering of a thing, as a name — is personal.
 People react viscerally — a name is a name; but in that they are far more important; the name could be, shall be, the heart of the brand — it’s the Google, the Amazon, the Apple; it’s “only a name,” but it’s everything.
 Say it, and you’re there; read it, and you know it.
 (Naming, and the ancient legacy of the word — the nomen, speaks to the mystical naming of an entity; it’s not merely voicing a “title” it is about calling forth the power of that thing — or, the being that resides in that thing.
 To add to the measure — our idea of etymology comes from that selfsame ancient index — the etymon being the true name of the thing.
 And in that voicing, the invoking or invocation — that spirit just might come forth.)